nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ## General configuration settings

 The `qhub-config.yaml` file can be split into several sections.
-The first section relates to Nebari inner mechanics when first deploying and should be seen as the most important section of the configuration file.
+The first section relates to Nebari inner mechanics for the initial deployment and should be seen as the most important section of the configuration file.

 ```yaml
 ### General configuration ###